TradeTrust/tradetrust-core/README.md

 It generates receives provider options and returns the ethereum JSON RPC provider to be used for [verify](#verify) method.

+#### `wrapDocumentV2`

+It takes in a Tradetrust v2 document and returns the wrapped document.

+#### `wrapDocumentsV2`

+It takes in array of Tradetrust v2 documents and returns the wrapped documents.

+#### `signDocument`

+It takes a wrapped document, a wallet (public and private key pair) or an Ethers.js Signer.
+The method will sign the merkle root from the wrapped document, append the signature to the document and return it.
+Currently, it supports `Secp256k1VerificationKey2018` sign algorithm.

 #### `verify`

 It allows you to verify wrapped/ issued document programmatically.
 Upon successful verification, it will return fragments which would collectively prove the validity of the document.